Me, with Layla Bermeo, Kristen and Roger Servison Curator of Paintings, MFA Boston, installing the 20th c American Art galleries at the MFA, Boston.

 Biography

-With a B.A. in art history from Boston University and a master’s degree in architecture from Washington University in St. Louis, my exhibition design work is founded on a deep appreciation for art and how to create spaces that tell stories.
+I hold a B.A. in art history from Boston University and a Master of Architecture from Washington University in St. Louis.
+Together, this background grounds my exhibition design in a deep appreciation for art and a practiced sense of how to create spaces that tell stories.

 My Approach

-Exhibition design influences the way people engage with art.
-Working across diverse cultures, media, and historic periods, I understand how people interact with objects and how design affects their experience.
-My approach seeks clean and innovative solutions to construction and presentation, explores the connection between didactics and objects, and how lighting and color affect how art is seen.
-I work in partnership with conservators to find creative and comprehensive solutions that assure an object's safety.
+Exhibition design shapes how people engage with art.
+Working across diverse cultures, media, and historic periods has given me a deep understanding of how visitors interact with objects and how design influences that experience.
+My approach seeks clean, innovative solutions to construction and presentation — exploring the relationship between didactics and objects, and how lighting and color shape the way art is seen and understood.
+Throughout, I partner closely with conservators to find creative, comprehensive solutions that keep each object safe.